 T.S.
 Eliot (1888-1965)

 A selective list of literary criticism for the poet, playwright, and essayist T.S.
-Eliot, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+Eliot, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 introduction & biography

 "T.S.
 Eliot."
-Ed.
-Jed Esty.
 Excerpts from reputable literary criticism of the following poems: The Love Song of J. Alfred Prufrock, Gernonition, The Waste Land, The Hollow Men, The journey of the Magi, Burnt Norton.
 An extended biography of T. S. Eliot by Ronald Bush.
-Modern American Poetry, Univ. of Illinois.
+Modern American Poetry, Univ. of Illinois, Ed.
+Jed Esty.

 Hammer, Langdon.
 "Lecture 10 - T. S. Eliot."
 In the first of three lectures on T.S.
 Eliot, "The early poetry of T.S.
 Eliot is examined.
 Differences between Pound and Eliot, in particular the former's interest in translation versus the latter's in quotation, are suggested.
 Eliot's relationship to tradition is considered in his essay, 'Tradition and the Individual Talent.'
 The early poem, 'The Love Song of J. Alfred Prufrock' is read, with emphasis on the poem's resistance to traditional forms and its complicated depiction of its speaker's fragmentary consciousness" [3 lectures].
 Audio, video, and transcript from Professor Hammer's class at Yale, ENGL 310: Modern Poetry, Spring, 2007.